 Instead, Bollinger suggests making adjustments of 0.1 to the standard deviation multiplier, in line with the number of periods used to calculate the moving average.
-Click here for more day trading strategies like this one.
+You can combine your findings with other popular day trading strategies like this one.

 How does the Bollinger band scalping strategy work?